sjayanna/sjayanna.github.io/notes/http.md

 ### Using curl to interact with a Rails resource via HTTP Methods

-With the authenticity token enabled it is a bic tricky to POST via cURL and so go ahead and disable the authenticy token verification by disabling `protect_from_forgery with: :exception` line in application_controller.rb file.
+With the authenticity token enabled it is a bit tricky to POST via cURL and so go ahead and disable the authenticy token verification by disabling `protect_from_forgery with: :exception` line in application_controller.rb file.
 Then follow below code.

 {% highlight bash %}
 #to delete a resource